Making conservation areas more accessible to more Missourians

 - You use MDC areas at your own risk.
-The Department makes no claims that trails are designed, maintained or managed for any mobility device, unless they are marked as Americans with Disabilities Act (ADA) disabled-accessible trails.
+MDC makes no claims that trails are designed, maintained, or managed for any mobility device, unless they are marked as Americans with Disabilities Act (ADA) disabled-accessible trails.

 Other Mobility Devices

 Most people are familiar with the manual and power wheelchairs used by people with mobility disabilities.
-In recent years, some people with have begun using less-traditional mobility devices such as all-terrain vehicles (ATVs) and Segways®.
-These devices are collectively called “other power-driven mobility devices,” also known as OPDMD.
+In recent years, some people with disabilities have begun using less traditional mobility devices such as all-terrain vehicles (ATVs) and Segways®.
+These devices are collectively called “other power-driven mobility devices,” or OPDMD.
 They typically are powered by batteries or fuel and are not necessarily designed primarily for individuals with disabilities.

 Wheelchair: A manually operated or power-driven device designed primarily for use by an individual with a mobility disability for the purpose of indoor and outdoor locomotion.

 Other Power-Driven Mobility Device (OPDMD or mobility device): Any mobility device powered by batteries, fuel, or other engines that is used by individuals with mobility disabilities for the purpose of locomotion, whether or not it was designed primarily for use by individuals with mobility disabilities.
-OPDMDs may include ATVs, electronic personal assistance mobility devices, such as the Segway ® Personal Transporter (PT), or any mobility device that is not a wheelchair, which is designed to operate in areas without defined pedestrian routes.
+OPDMDs may include ATVs, electronic personal assistance mobility devices, such as the Segway® Personal Transporter (PT), or any mobility device that is not a wheelchair that is designed to operate in areas without defined pedestrian routes.

 Hunting from a mobility device

-A special use permit is also required to hunt from a vehicle on Department managed lands.
+A special use permit is also required to hunt from a vehicle on MDC-managed lands.

 Individuals using mobility devices may be asked to provide “credible assurance” that the device is necessary because of the individual’s mobility disability.
 These assurances may be provided by either: